rvrebcev/near-development-101/content/near101_chapter_1.md

 We also create a new map called `listedProducts` which is a persistent unordered map and will replace the `products` map that we previously stored in our `index.ts` file.
 We could also migrate the data from the `products` map to the `listedProducts` map, but this is an advanced topic that is out of scope for this learning module.

+Again, we use `LISTED_PRODUCTS` a as a key for the collection for more clarity.
+Remeber about the storage usage and pick a shorter key for production releases of your smart contract.

 ### 7.2 Update `index.ts`

 We need to update our `assembly/index.ts` file to include the new model and map: